Totally nonnegative matrices, chain enumeration and zeros of polynomials: Totally nonnegative and resolvable matrices

 \section{Totally nonnegative and resolvable matrices}

-In this section we will prove that for lower triangular matrices $R$ whose diagonal entries are all equal to one, total nonnegativity is equivalent to the resolvability of the row generating polynomials of $R$.
+A {\emph{lower unitriangular matrix}} is a lower triangular matrix whose diagonal entries are all equal to one.
+In this section we will prove that for lower unitriangular matrix, total nonnegativity is equivalent to the resolvability of the row generating polynomials of $R$.
 This will enable us to prove in Section \ref{sec-interlacing} that such matrices give rise to a family of real-rooted polynomials.

 For $N \in \NN\cup\{\infty\}$, let $\Gamma_N$ be the directed graph on $\{ (i,j) \in \NN^2: j\leq i \leq N\}$ with edges

 and let $\lambda=(\lambda_{i,j})_{0\leq j \leq i < N}$ be an array of nonnegative numbers.